PeterCamilleri/mysh/README.md

 Method        | Description
 --------------|----------------
-raw           | The raw, unprocessed command line text. cooked        | The command line text with variables and handlebars expanded. command       | The first word of the raw text.
+raw           | The raw, unprocessed command line text. cooked        | The command line parameters with variables and handlebars expanded. command       | The first word of the raw text.
 Usually the command. body          | The raw text, except for the first word.
-Usually parameter text. quick_command | The first character of the raw text. quick_body    | The raw text without the first character. parsed        | The cooked text parsed into an array of strings. args          | The parsed array except for the first element, the command name.
+Usually parameter text. quick_command | The first character of the raw text. quick_body    | The raw text without the first character. parsed        | The command and the parameters parsed into an array of strings. args          | The parameters parsed into an array of strings.

 ###### Some Useful Helper Methods